 HAMPTON EAST, VICTORIA

 1 bedroom vacancy, Robust NDIS design category.
 6-bedroom home with 2 main bathrooms used by only 3 of the residents, 2 living areas and an open plan kitchen and dining area.
 2-bedroom unit coming off the lounge area with their own bathroom, occupied by two residents.
 A sizable outdoor space with vegetable garden and grassed area.
 Close to Westfield Shopping Centre with easy access to public transport (bus) and Medical One medical centre (Moorabbin).
 This house is owned and managed by OC Connections.Find Out More

 OAKLEIGH SOUTH, VICTORIA

-1 bedroom vacancy in this basic group home of 5 bedrooms and 2 bathrooms.
-Live with four males aged 56-75 in this 5 bedroom home close to Huntingdale Train Station and Oakleigh Central.
-Features a kitchen and kitchenette, plus a covered in bbq area and grassed yard.
+1 spacious bedroom available in this SDA “improved livability” home of 5 bedrooms and 2 bathrooms.
+Includes shared kitchen, dining area and two generous living spaces, plus bbq and grassed areas.
+Close to Huntingdale Train Station and Oakleigh Central.
 Overnight support is provided by way of sleepover model between 10pm and 7am.Find Out More

 Specialist Disability Accommodation FAQS

 Specialist Disability Accommodation (SDA) is accessible housing built or modified for people with disability.